Network Switch vs Network Router vs Network Firewall

 One common type of hardware firewall allows you define the blocking rules, such as by IP address, by Transmission Control Protocol (TCP) or User Diagram Protocol (UDP) of the port.
 So unwanted ports and IP addresses are forbidden.
 Some other firewalls are software applications and services.
 Such firewalls are like a proxy server which interconnect the two networks.
 The internal network does not communicate with outside network directly.
 The combination of these two types is usually safer and more efficient.

-Usually router is the first thing you will have in your LAN, a firewall is between the internal network and the router so that all flows in and out can be filtered.
+Usually router is the first thing you will have in your LAN, a network firewall is between the internal network and the router so that all flows in and out can be filtered.
 Then the switch follows.
-Since many Internet providers are now providing Fiber Optic Service (FiOS), you need a modem before the firewall to turn the digital signal to electrical signals that could be transmitted over Ethernet cables.
+Since many Internet providers are now providing Fiber Optic Service (FiOS), you need a modem before the network firewall to turn the digital signal to electrical signals that could be transmitted over Ethernet cables.
 So the typical configuration would be Internet-modem-firewall-switch.
 Then the switch connects other network devices.

 Figure 7: How switch, router and firewall are connected in a network.